-Based on the Worst Performing of the Russell 2000® Index, the S&P 500® Index and the EURO STOXX 50® Index Principal at Risk Securities
+Based on the Worst Performing of the Nasdaq-100 Index®, the Russell 2000® Index and the S&P 500® Index

+Principal at Risk Securities

-The Contingent Income Callable Securities, which we refer to as the securities, do not guarantee the payment of interest or the repayment of the stated principal amount.
-Instead, the securities offer the opportunity for investors to earn a contingent quarterly payment at an annual rate of at least 13.85% (to be determined on the pricing date) of the stated principal amount, but only if the closing level of each underlying index on every scheduled trading day during the relevant quarterly observation period is greater than or equal to 75% of its initial index level, which we refer to as the coupon barrier level.
-The securities may be redeemed early at our discretion on any early redemption notice date, for an amount equal to the sum of the stated principal amount and the contingent quarterly payment, if any, for the related guarterly observation period.
-An early redemption will be at our discretion and will not automatically occur based on the performance of any underlying index.
-If the securities have not been previously redeemed and the final index level of each underlying index is greater than or equal to 75% of its initial index level, which we refer to as the downside threshold level, the payment at maturity will be the stated principal amount and, if applicable, the final contingent quarterly payment.
-However, if the securities have not been previously redeemed and the final index level of any underlying index is less than its downside threshold level, you will be exposed to the decline in the closing level of the worst performing underlying index, as compared to its initial index level, on a 1 to 1 basis and will receive a payment at maturity that is less than 75% of the stated principal amount of the securities and could be zero.
-As a result, investors must be willing to accept the risk of losing their entire principal and also the risk of not receiving any contingent quarterly payments.
+Contingent Income Auto-Callable Securities, which we refer to as the securities, do not guarantee the payment of interest or the repayment of the stated principal amount.
+Instead, the securities offer the opportunity for investors to earn a contingent quarterly payment at an annual rate of at least 11.00% of the stated principal amount, with respect to each determination date on which the closing level of each underlying index is greater than or equal to 70.00% of its initial index level, which we refer to as the downside threshold level.
+In addition, if the closing level of each underlying index is greater than or equal to its initial index level on any of the first 7 determination dates, the securities will be automatically redeemed for an amount per security equal to the sum of the stated principal amount and the contingent quarterly payment with respect to the related determination date.
+If the securities have not been previously redeemed and the final index level of each underlying index is greater than or equal to its downside threshold level, the payment at maturity will be the sum of the stated principal amount and the contingent quarterly payment with respect to the final determination date.
+However, if the securities have not been previously redeemed and the final index level of any underlying index is less than its downside threshold level, you will be exposed to the decline in the closing level of the worst performing underlying index, as compared to its initial index level, on a 1 to 1 basis and will receive a payment at maturity that is less than 70.00% of the stated principal amount of the securities and could be zero.
+As a result, investors must be willing to accept the risk of losing their entire principal and also the risk of not receiving any contingent quarterly payment.
 Accordingly, the securities do not guarantee any return of principal at maturity.
-Because payments on the securities are based on the performance of each underlying index, a decline beyond the respective coupon barrier level and/or respective downside threshold level, as applicable, of any underlying index will result in few or no contingent quarterly payments and/or a significant loss of your investment, as applicable, even if any other underlying index has appreciated or has not declined as much.
-The securities are intended for investors who seek an opportunity to earn interest at a potentially above-market rate in exchange for the risks of principal loss and receiving few or no contingent quarterly payments over the term of the securities.
+Because all payments on the securities are based on the worst performing underlying index, (i) a decrease in the closing level of any underlying index below its downside threshold level on most or all of the determination dates will result in few or no contingent quarterly payments and (ii) a decrease in the closing level of any underlying index below its downside threshold level on the final determination date will result in a significant loss of your investment, even if the other underlying indices have appreciated or have not decreased as much.
+The securities are intended for investors who seek an opportunity to earn interest at a potentially above-market rate in exchange for the risks of principal loss and receiving few or no contingent quarterly payments over the approximate 2-year term of the securities.
 Investors will not participate in any appreciation of any of the underlying indices.
 All payments on the securities are subject to the credit risk of HSBC.